History of Zakynthos: Orlov Revolt (1770–1771)

 The Orlov Revolt was a Greek uprising primarily centred in the Peloponnese.
-It erupted in February 1770 following the arrival of the Russian Admiral Alexey Orlov, commander of the Imperial Russian Navy during the Russo-Turkish War (1768–1774) to Mani.
+It erupted in 1770 following the arrival of the Russian Admiral Alexey Orlov, commander of the Imperial Russian Navy during the Russo-Turkish War (1768–1774) to Mani.
 The revolt was a major precursor to the Greek War of Independence and was part of Catherine the Great's so-called Greek Plan.
 Eventually, it was suppressed by the Ottoman Empire.
 Many Ionian Islanders participated in this war including Zakynthians; however, none of the war was fought on Zakynthian soil.
 Increasingly, the participation of Zakynthians (who were effectively Venetian subjects) in wars outside of Zakynthos took on a national character which went against the wishes of the Venetian rulers and often resulted in reprisals.
 In fact, Venice in accordance with their purported neutrality did their best to reduce the participation of Zakynthians in the Orlov Revolt and made overtures of peace to the Sultan of the Ottoman Empire.

-Following a long period of peace, on 23 October 1768 the Ottoman Empire declared war on Russia in response to supposed aggressive Russian foreign policy and interference in Crimea, an Ottoman vassal at the time.
+Following a long period of peace, in 1768, the Ottoman Empire declared war on Russia in response to supposed aggressive Russian foreign policy and interference in Crimea, an Ottoman vassal at the time.
 Hoping to weaken the Ottoman Empire and establish a pro-Russian independent Greek state, Russian emissaries had been sent to Mani in the mid-1760s to make a pact with the strongest local military leaders.
 At the same time, notable Greeks approached various Russian agents discussing the project for the liberation of Greece.
 In preparation of war, Russian agents promoted Greek rebellion to support military actions in the north.
 Several Greeks serving in the Russian army were either sent to Mani or worked with other Russian officers to ferment insurrection in the Morea.
 The organization of the Greek rebellion was put under the command of the brothers Alexei and Grigroy Orlov.

 In return for the supply of men and arms, the Greek rebels expected massive Russian aid of around 10,000 soldiers and military equipment.
 Another Orlov brother, Fyodor was sent to coordinate rebels in Morea which was considered the most important strategic area in mainland Greece given some of its important ports.
 The eventual expeditionary force of four ships, a few hundred soldiers and inadequate arms supplies greatly disappointed the Greeks.
 Nevertheless, combined Russian-Greek forces attempted a campaign, with the establishment of local armed groups in Mani and Kalamata.
 Mutual distrust developed between the Greek and Russian leaders.
 Initially an army of 1,400 men was formed but additional reinforcements from Crete arrived shortly after.